 Gig Journal

 Travelin' Light Jazz Duo, Jonathan's Restaurant, Ogunquit, ME.
-Various dates in 2008
+Various dates.

 John Melisi and Steve Carter at Jonathan's